juzdepom/sick-fits-wesbos/progress.md

 *📍 Koh Phangan, Thailand* <br>

 26. Currently Logged In User with Middleware and Render Props (19min) ➡️see [commit]()
+    * on every single request, the JWT token is going to come along for the ride; the token will be decoded on the backend and then will stick the user ID onto every single request.
+Then, if we need to figure out who the current user is, we can quickly query the database.

 25. User Signup in React (12min) ➡️see [commit](https://github.com/juzdepom/sick-fits-wesbos/commit/805ee1b4104f2c2acda6b5ee918bd1d8459e8cdf)
     <img src="/screenshots/sessions/session5/signup.png" width="600" alt="signup">